 II.
 Saw the ‘joy,’ the occasion of gladness; yet future and it helped Him press on with determination.

 II.
-Hosea was an Old Testament prophet who modeled the love of God for His people.
-His wife played the whore time and time again.
-His children were fathered by other men, yet still he stayed with her.
+Hosea modeled the love of God for His people.
+His wife was a whore and his children were fathered by others But he still stayed with her.